gographics/imagick/README.windows.md

 4. build go binding.

-    Please choose right binding version for your installed `ImageMagick` version.
+    Please choose the correct binding version for your installed `ImageMagick` version.

     ```shell